1) New China Export Laws (most immediate issue)

 Q) What is the shelf life of SARMs?

-Technically, the ”shelf life” of SARMs is unknown.
+Technically, the expiration date or ”shelf life” of SARMs is unknown.

-Air, heat, light, and moisture are the enemies.
 We’ll offer our informed opinion that a capsulized product in powder form could last quite a long time if not overly exposed to these elements.
-And if one took extra measures, say placing bottles in a brown bag in a refrigerator (not a freezer), one could be looking at a very long, zombie-apocolyptic, timeframe indeed.
+If one took extra measures, say keeping bottles in a brown bag in a refrigerator (not a freezer), one could be looking at a very long, zombie-apocolyptic, timeframe indeed.

 Q) What can I do about the SARMs Control Act?